Njihia413/argus-ai-secure-poc/frontend/memory-bank/activeContext.md

     *   Sidebar background colors updated for both light (`#F5F5F1`) and dark (`#1c1819`) modes.
     *   Dashboard search input and sidebar trigger button styling refined (border radius, background).
     *   Active sidebar menu items now have a `rounded-full` border radius.
-    *   Overview cards on the dashboard now use a "to top" gradient based on the primary theme color, with borders matching the sidebar background.
+    *   Overview cards on the dashboard now use a "to top" gradient based on the primary theme color.
+Card border color in dark mode is now `#252521`.
+Card component styling updated for explicit border application.
 Card border radius increased to `rounded-2xl`.
 Text colors adjusted for visibility.
     *   Removed white borders from pie charts in dark mode.
     *   Login Attempts chart refactored to use shadcn `ChartContainer` and `Select` for filters, with styling and functionality aligned with the provided interactive example.
 3.  **Login Page UI:** The "OR" divider on the login page was updated for clarity and modern styling.
 The "Login with Security Key" button background was also updated to match input fields.
-4.  **Theming Variables:** Introduced new CSS variables in `globals.css` for card gradients and card borders to ensure theme adaptability.
+4.  **Theming Variables:** Introduced new CSS variables in `globals.css` for card gradients.
+Card border color for dark mode set to `#252521`.
+Input border color for dark mode reverted to `#46442f`.

 ## Active Technical Patterns
 1.  **Data Table Pattern:** Consistent use for displaying security-related information, with features like filtering, pagination, and standardized action handling.